Monday, July 14, 2025

 How that loop works requires some explanation.
 Understanding that explanation in turn requires some background on the G-15 and how its commands worked, so I'll start there.
 One of Jim's clues was that the program modified itself during initialization, so the form in which the program was loaded into the system was different than the form in which it did most of its work.

 I'll describe that second form first, since it is easier to understand.
-After that, I'll describe the initial form the program had when it was loaded, then how it started executing and transformed itself into the second form that actually cleared system.
+After that, I'll describe the initial form the program had when it was loaded, then how it started executing and transformed itself into the second form that actually cleared the system.

 The Bendix G-15